 - Add a few basic packages (rng, man, vim, bash, sudo)

-apk add rng-tools man vim bash sudo
+apk update && apk upgradeapk add rng-tools man vim bash sudo

 - rng service configuration (this fixes dhpc issues that occur on reboot) this guide was helpful